williamchenjun/MySQLPythonControls/README.md

 port = str(credential[3])
 database = str(credential[4])
 ```
-`DATABASE_URL` is a String object type and it will be the connection string to your database.
+`DATABASE_URL` is a string and it will be the connection string to your database.
 It contains all the necessary information in order to make a connection.
 That is `"mysql://<username>:<password>@<host>:<port>/<database>"`.
 By storing your connection string in `DATABASE_URL`, through list comprehension, we filter out all the necessary information.
+(Note: I'm using `os.environ.get("...")` to get my connection string from the environment, since I'm using Heroku.
+You can either do the same, or you can just set `DATABASE_URL` equal to the connection string.
+However, that is not a secure practice if you're going to publish or deploy your code.)

 ### Aid Functions
 The first two functions that appear in the code are only aid functions.
 They have no access to and cannot affect the database.